54shady/mygentoo/xclip.md

 - -sel cli ==> -selection clipboard
 - -sel buf ==> -selection buffer-cut

+xsel comparable

+-  -p, --primary         Operate on the PRIMARY selection (default)
+-  -s, --secondary       Operate on the SECONDARY selection
+-  -b, --clipboard       Operate on the CLIPBOARD selection

+## How to use it

 Default copy content into primary

 	uptime | xclip
 	xclip /etc/fstab

+	uptime | xsel
+	cat /etc/fstab | xsel

 Paste from primary(keybind alt+p, config in st terminal)

 	xclip -o -sel pri

+	xsel

 ## fcitx(using clipboard first, and the primary)